amandardz/BarScout/README.md

 ## User Story
 As a user, I want to be able to search by city, state, county in order to find bars within the user provided criteria.
-This allows the user to keep of favorite bars within user provided criteria.
+This allows the user to keep track of favorite bars within user provided criteria.
 This allows the user to also make notes about favorite bars.

 ## Wireframe